mgsloan/Haskell-Re-Syntaxed/instanceTemplates.md

   - They encourage sticking methods into the class that wouldn't be there other than to provide optimizations for specific instance cases.

-* More power, without being awkward.

-  - In order to provide parameters to a superclass

 * Avoidance of TH.

   - People have observed many things that are wrong with TH / mis-aligned with